IAEA-NDS/exforparser/dictionary/README.md

 ## EXFOR dictionary
-The latest the latest EXFOR dictionary is available at https://nds.iaea.org/nrdc/ndsx4/trans/dicts/.
+The latest EXFOR dictionary is available at https://nds.iaea.org/nrdc/ndsx4/trans/dicts/.
-The EXFOR dictionary consists of 40 definitions of so called DICTION.
-The definitions of DICTIONs can be found in DICTION 950 which looks like as below.
-For example, the institute codes that is coded under the INSTITUTE identifire in BIB block are difined in [DICTION   3](original/diction25.dat).
+The EXFOR dictionary consists of approx. 40 definitions of the EXFOR codes in identifiers in so called DICTION.
+The definitions of each DICTION can be found in DICTION 950 which looks like as below.
+For example, the institute codes that are coded under INSTITUTE identifier in BIB block are defined in [DICTION   3](original/diction25.dat).
 The most important DICTION would be [DICTION   236](original/diction236.dat), which defines all possible combinations of reaction strings.

 ```
 DICTION            950     202112 List of Dictionaries            3000095000001